Mango Pie with Coconut Crust

 - 1. In a large bowl, mix flour and salt; cut in butter until crumbly.
 Gradually add ice water, tossing with a fork until dough holds together when pressed.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes or overnight.

 - 2. Preheat oven to 400°.
 In a large bowl, toss mangoes with rum.
 In a small bowl, mix sugar, tapioca, spices and salt.
 Gently stir into fruit mixture; let stand 15 minutes.

 - 3. Sprinkle the coconut on a lightly floured surface.
 Place one half of dough on coconut; roll dough to a 1/8-in.-thick circle.
 Transfer to a 9-in. pie plate, coconut side down.
 Trim pastry even with rim.
 Add filling.